Missouri State Nickname: The Show-Me State

 Vandiver represented Missouri's 11th district in Congress and spoke at a naval banquet in Philadelphia in 1899.
 The most common account says he declared that frothy eloquence neither convinces nor satisfies me, adding I'm from Missouri, and you have got to show me.
 He meant Missouri residents wanted evidence instead of promises or smooth talk.

 The phrase worked because it fit how people already saw Missourians.
 Farmers and workers in Missouri judged results over words.
 Newspapers picked up Vandiver's quote and printed it across the country.
-Within a few years, the Show-Me State had become Missouri’s widely recognized state nickname.
+Within a few years, the Show-Me State had become Missouri’s widely recognized state nickname, reinforced by symbols on the Missouri state flag.

 Some stories claim miners or railroad workers used show me earlier, but historians have found no proof of this.
 Vandiver's 1899 speech appears in the Congressional Record and remains the earliest verified source.
-Missouri started putting Show-Me State on license plates by the 1950s.
+Missouri started putting Show-Me State on license plates by the 1950s — ranking it among the most politically rooted origins across the all 50 state nicknames explained.
 Not everyone in Missouri likes the nickname since it can sound stubborn, but it stuck anyway.

 Other Nicknames